mpicbg-csbd/unet-smfish-seg/notes/notes.md

 NO!
 Even the output of the classifiers trained on the old hand-labeled membrane look much worse than some of the old, best predictions.

+OK, I can load the old model weights after updating the old model to Keras 2.
+And I can evaluate the loss function with the old classweights.
+But I don't have the old training/testing data.

 # I can't see all my data or make the plots I want.